 Usually a player is allowed to propel their ball any way they like: throwing, blocking, or kicking (limited to one kick per player before it is picked up).

-Players can tackle an opposing player who has a ball, but only from the front, above the knee, and with one arm.
+Players can tackle an opposing player who has a ball, but only from the front, below the neck and above the knee, and with one arm.

 While in their own keeper zone, keepers cannot be tackled or beat.